-For each resource you enter, iTaskX creates a individual Resource-Calendar based on the settings in the selected Project-Calendar.
+For each resource you enter, iTaskX creates an individual Resource-Calendar based on the settings in the selected Project-Calendar.
 You can also create and assign other Base-Calendars for individual resources or resource groups to indicate specific working hours; for example, you can assign a resource to the swing shift or night shift.
 You can adjust Resource-Calendars to indicate nonworking time, such as vacations and leaves of absence.
+Further information: Create or edit resource calendars